dipankardas011/Learn-Cloud-Web-Technolgy/golang/ImpDocs.md

 The resulting value of append is a slice containing all the elements of the original slice plus the provided values.

 If the backing array of s is too small to fit all the given values a bigger array will be allocated.
 The returned slice will point to the newly allocated array.

+## Function closures
+Go functions may be closures.
+A closure is a function value that references variables from outside its body.
+The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.

+For example, the adder function returns a closure.
+Each closure is bound to its own sum variable.